iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 ### Early Exploration

-Monolithic policies uniformly take exploration action throughout an episode, and as a result, the exploration steps are less concentrated than those of switching policies.
+Monolithic policies uniformly take exploration actions throughout an episode, and as a result, the exploration steps are less concentrated than those of switching policies.
 While the expected number of exploration steps may be the same per episode in monolithic policies, certain situations may require